 A yet more dubious figure is the claim that 18% of people have lost money as a result of seeing an IFA.
 If only 38% of people have seen an IFA at all, then this implies that nearly half – 47% – of all IFA consultations result in a loss of money.
 This would make financial advice no better than flipping a coin.
 And given that a regulated IFA is obliged to restore a client’s original financial position if their advice results in a client becoming worse off, this massive loss rate would have destroyed the advice industry years ago, if it were true.
 Which means it can’t possibly be true.
 And this suggests that many of those people who thought they were seeing regulated financial advisers… actually weren’t.

 This theory is reinforced by another finding of the report, which is that 26% of people said they had faced pressure selling tactics from their ‘financial adviser’, pushing them into buying a financial product without fully understanding what it was.
 This is a huge red flag.
-An independent financial adviser is unaffiliated to produce providers and has nothing to gain by pressure selling (and everything to lose), so it’s likely that these unfortunate individuals simply assumed they were receiving financial advice, when in reality they were just talking to a salesperson.
+An independent financial adviser is unaffiliated to product providers and has nothing to gain by pressure selling (and everything to lose), so it’s likely that these unfortunate individuals simply assumed they were receiving financial advice, when in reality they were just talking to a salesperson.

 Many banks and financial product providers may deploy customer-facing staff who offer to guide customers on their options.
 Sometimes these staff may even be called ‘advisers’.
 However, although they may provide useful information about the products, they are not unbiased, as it is ultimately in their interests to sell their products and no-one else’s.